-AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+and scientific terms which will help you understand the information in the contaminant detection tables.
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 Avg Regulatory compliance with some MCLs is based on running annual average of monthly samples.
-Level 1 A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our Assessment Assessment water system Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Level 1 A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our Assessment water system A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
+Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MRDL Maximum Residual Disinfectant Level: The highest level of disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level: The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG Maximum Residual Disinfectant Level Goal: The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 N/A Not Applicable NTU Nephelometric Turbidity Units pCi/L picocuries per liter ( a measure of radioactivity) mrem Millirems per year (a measure of radiation absorbed by the body) ppb parts per billion or micrograms per liter (ug/L) - or one ounce in 7,350,000 gallons of water. ppm parts per million or milligrams per liter (mg/L) - or one ounce in 7,350 gallons of water.
 TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.